LOWPROKB/zmk-config-zen-2/README.md

 A keyboard layout for knuckleheads.

-> [!WARNING]
+> [!WARNING]\
 > Under ***active development***, use at your own risk.

-Knucklehead is a mnemonic-rich, macOS-optimized, 42-key[^1] ergo/columnar keyboard layout, designed to ease the transition to this style of board for those coming from traditional Apple keyboards.
+Knucklehead is a mnemonic, macOS-optimized, 42-key[^1] ergo/columnar keyboard layout, designed to ease the transition to this style of board for those coming from traditional Apple keyboards.

 ![minusfive's Corne-ish Zen](img/corneish_zen.png)
 <img src="img/corneish_zen.svg" alt="minusfive's keymap layout graphical representation" width="100%" />